-- Reducing coupe sizes where clearfelling has been prescribed. - Putting in place the use of simple coppice and coppicing with standards on appropriate scale. - Maintaining existing broadleaved woodland along the woodland edge. - Maintaining areas of minimum intervention.
+- Reducing coupe sizes where clearfelling has been prescribed. - Putting in place the use of simple coppice and coppicing with standards on appropriate scale. - Maintaining existing broadleaved woodland along the woodland edge. • Maintaining areas of minimum intervention.

-Planning and implementation of any operations near to watercourses will follow the Forest Service UKFS forests and Water Guidelines.
+follow the Forest Service UKFS forests and Water Guidelines.